zktx-io/walrus/CONTRIBUTING.md

 prettier-move --write <path-to-move-file-or-folder>
 ```

-## Contract Versions
+## Testnet/Mainnet Versions

-To allow breaking changes in the contracts, while keeping compatibility with the deployed testnet
+To allow breaking changes in the contracts, CLI options, APIs, DB tables, and configuration files,
-version in the Rust codebase, we gate any incompatible changes in the Rust bindings for the
+while keeping the binaries built and deployed for Testnet backwards-compatible, we gate any
+incompatible changes in the Rust code behind the `walrus-mainnet` feature.
-contracts behind the `mainnet-contracts` feature.

 If you make any changes to the contracts that necessitates corresponding changes in Rust, make sure
-to gate these changes behind the feature, e.g. by adding the `#[cfg(feature = "mainnet-contracts")]` attribute.
+to gate these changes behind the feature, e.g. by adding the `#[cfg(feature = "walrus-mainnet")]`
+attribute.
+The same applies to breaking changes in the CLI, APIs, DB tables, and configuration files.

 ## Tests